feliixx/mgodatagen/README.md

 # mgodatagen

 A small CLI tool to quickly generate millions of pseudo-random BSON documents and insert them into a Mongodb instance.
-Test how your application responds when your database grows
+Quickly test new data structure or how your application responds when your database grows!

 ## Features